 This Vanilla Kombucha has a smooth rich flavor, reminiscent of cream soda.
 It can be made with vanilla bean seeds or vanilla extract.

-There are several kombucha flavors that I've made that are in my list of all time favorites.
+There are several kombucha flavors that I've made that are on my list of all-time favorites.
 This Vanilla Kombucha is one of them.

 Two Types of Fermentation